JennEYoon/deep-learning/GPU_Speeds/Colab_Kaggle_GPUs.md

 Really glad I bought a GPU laptop.
 RTX 3070 is only a few percent slower than 3080 or 3080 Super, due to temperature and power issues.
 But is much faster than RTX 3060.
 Sweet spot.

 On ROG G17, 96% of 16GB RAM was used during training.
 Could possibly increase it to 32GB?
 ROG G17 VRAM is only 8GB.
+But is faster clock speed, DDR6 instead of 4.

 May or may not help with training speed.
 Colab has plenty of RAM but is slower to train.
 Colab using 40-60% of GPU Ram 12GB/16GB